Spot

 A lot of people, including me, don’t really buy the apology.

-One Brooklyn artist even created his own version of an Otterness piece and installed it along with the 14th Street statues to call attention to the artist’s hypocrisy.
+One Brooklyn artist even created his own version of an Otterness piece and installed it along with the 14th Street statues to call attention to the artist's hypocrisy.
 (It was quickly removed.)
+You can see an image of that statue below.

 I realize people do stupid things, but I have a hard time saying that killing a dog for the sake of art qualifies as a “stupid thing.”
 I think it’s pretty horrible.